robotools/robofab/Documentation/source/docs_objects/RFont.rst

 .. py:attribute:: info

-The :py:class:`RInfo` object with all the font's names and key dimensions.
+The :doc:`RInfo` object with all the font's names and key dimensions.

 .. py:attribute:: lib